simologos/essex-eportfolio/example/content/research/bigData/index.md

 #### Second Normal Form (2NF)
-The second normal form (2NF) extends the requirements of the first normal form (1NF) by ensuring that non-key attributes in a table are fully functionally dependent on the entire primary key, eliminating partial dependencies.
-A functional dependencies (FD), $f: X \rightarrow Y$ signifies that the values of $Y$ are determined by the values of $X$.
+The second normal form (2NF) extends the requirements of the first normal form (1NF) by ensuring that non-key attributes in a table are fully functionally dependent on the primary key, eliminating partial dependencies.
+A functional dependency (FD), $f: X \rightarrow Y$, signifies that the values of $X$ determine the values of $Y$.
 This implies that any two tuples sharing identical values of $X$ will inevitably have the same corresponding values of $Y$.
 A fully functional dependency occurs when attribute $Y$ is functionally dependent on a composite key $X$, indicating that $Y$ depends on all attributes of $X$.

 In the provided example, where the primary key comprises the Student Number and Course Name, it is evident that the table violates the 2NF as the Teacher Name attribute exhibits a partial dependency on the Course Name attribute.
 Similarly, attributes such as "First Name" and "Last Name" for students also exhibit partial dependencies on the composite key.
-To achieve the second normal form, the table should be decomposed into three separate tables:
+The table should be decomposed into three separate tables to achieve the second normal form:

-Table: Students
+Table 9: Students table as created during the conversion to 2NF

 &nbsp;<ins>Student Number</ins> | First Name | Last Name | Date of Birth
 --------------------------------|------------|-----------|--------------